arduino/tooling-project-assets/workflow-templates/publish-go-nightly-task.md

 On a daily schedule:

 - Build the project for all supported platforms.
-- Sign and notarize the macOS build.
+- Sign and notarize the macOS builds.
 - Upload the builds to Arduino's downloads server.

 This will enable everyone to participate in the project's development via beta testing.